mspnp/aks-baseline-regulated/README.md

 ## Deploy the reference implementation

 A deployment of AKS-hosted workloads typically experiences a separation of duties and lifecycle management in the area of identity & security group management, the host network, the cluster infrastructure, and finally the workload itself.
-This reference implementation will have you be be working across these various roles.
-Regulated environments require strong, documented of separation of concerns; but ultimately you'll decide where each boundary should be.
+This reference implementation will have you be working across these various roles.
+Regulated environments require strong, documented separation of concerns; but ultimately you'll decide where each boundary should be.

 Also, please remember the primary purpose of this body of work is to illustrate the topology and decisions made in this cluster.
 A guided, "step-by-step" flow will help you learn the pieces of the solution and give you insight into the relationship between them.
 A bedrock understanding of your infrastructure, its supply chain, and its "Day-2" workflows are critical for compliance concerns.
 If you cannot explain each decision point and rationalization, audit conversations can quickly turn uncomfortable.